 Some vegans don’t just shy away from animal based ingredients!

-Both vegans and non vegans might want to avoid environmentally intense palm oil and cocoa beans sourced from areas where slave and child labor is prevalent.
+Both of us might want to avoid environmentally intense palm oil and cocoa beans sourced from areas where slave and child labor is prevalent.

 Palm Oil